-Before now, you’ve known Brightfield as the CBD and cannabis experts.
-We are very excited to expand into the larger wellness industry to address key pain points for many of our clients.
-Our solution offers a wider view of how consumers meet their wellness needs—not just through cannabinoids, but with all kinds of diverse products.
-As we begin covering the wellness space, cannabis and CBD is an important part of that market.
-After all, cannabis and CBD consumers report fulfilling their wellness needs with cannabinoids quarter after quarter in our consumer surveys.
+You might know Brightfield Group as the CBD and cannabis expert.
+We are now very excited to expand into the larger wellness industry to address key pain points for many of our clients.
+Our Evergi solution offers a wider view of how consumers meet their wellness needs—not just through cannabinoids, but with all kinds of diverse products.
+As we begin covering the wellness space, we note that cannabis and CBD are an important part of that market.
+Cannabis and CBD consumers report fulfilling their wellness needs with cannabinoids quarter after quarter in our consumer surveys.

 CBD vs. Cannabis - What’s the Difference?

-Before we jump in, we differentiate cannabis and CBD due to their differing legal status and effects.
-CBD includes all legal hemp/cannabis products under 0.3% while cannabis includes the THC-dominate products sold in states with legal cannabis.
+We differentiate cannabis and CBD due to their varying legal status and effects.
+CBD includes all legal hemp/cannabis products under 0.3% THC while cannabis includes the THC-dominant products sold in states with legal cannabis.
 THC is the psychoactive compound in cannabis that produces the signature high of the plant.
-CBD is non-psychoactive, so does not produce any distinct mind altering effects.
+CBD is non-psychoactive, so it does not produce any distinct mind-altering effects.

 Cannabinoids for Physical and Mental Wellness

-Part of staying well is keeping your body functioning.
+A major part of staying well physically is keeping your body functioning.
 As we age, we do our best to maintain our physical bodies; bodily health, nutrition, fitness, and sleep are all part of that.
-Keeping our bodies pain free, wanting eight hours of sleep, and getting enough vitamin B are all physical health concerns.
+Keeping our bodies pain-free, wanting eight hours of sleep, and getting enough vitamin B may all be top-of-mind.

 Coping and flow are our two main mental health concerns.
 Coping is how people deal with the trials of life – such as the loss of a loved one, a new job, or receiving bad news.
 Flow entails a mental state beyond coping, where someone is thriving and feeling tuned in to the world.
 Also described as being “in the zone,” flow helps articulate the ease at which someone moves through their life.